liubivi/LongDocProcessingWithLLMs/README.md

 API Version: Leave this at "Default" unless you have a specific reason to change it.
 Model: Select the Gemini model you want to use. "gemini-2.0-flash" is chosen in the example.
 Different models have different strengths and capabilities.
-Message: This is where you provide the input for Gemini.
+Message: This is where you provide the prompt for Gemini model.

 As an example use this prompt:
 ```